 \subsection{Compound LLM Systems and Crowdsourcing.}

-Single LLM agent often faces reasoning deficiencies, such as hallucinations and limited perspectives, making them less effective for complex tasks \cite{chan2023chateval}.
+A single LLM agent often faces reasoning deficiencies, such as hallucinations and limited perspectives, making it less effective for complex tasks \cite{chan2023chateval}.
 To address this, compound LLM systems have been proposed, wherein multiple LLMs act in different roles to handle various aspects of the problem \cite{hong2023metagpt} or engage in debates to produce a more comprehensive output \cite{chan2023chateval}.
 While we follow this general approach, our method differs in that we incorporate the repeated labeling concept from crowdsourcing \cite{sheng2019machine}, where each LLM independently handles the same role of generating evaluation functions for robot trajectories.
-Furthermore, differing from the prevalent majority voting method \cite{sheng2019machine} used to aggregate decisions (e.g., preferences) in crowdsourcing or compound systems, we employ DST \cite{shafer1992dempster} for integrating the outputs at the score level from each LLM (e.g., evaluative scores) in evaluating robot behaviors.
-This approach enables a more nuanced and informative fusion of the crowd preferences from LLMs, considering the confidence of a given preference and addressing associated indecision or conflicts more efficiently.
+Furthermore, differing from the prevalent majority voting method \cite{sheng2019machine} or spectral meta-learner approach \cite{chhan2024crowd} used to aggregate decisions (e.g., preferences) in compound systems or crowdsourcing, we employ DST \cite{shafer1992dempster} for integrating the outputs at the score level from each LLM (e.g., evaluative scores) in evaluating robot behaviors.
+This approach enables a more nuanced and informative fusion of preferences from the LLM crowd, taking into account the confidence of each preference and addressing associated indecision or conflicts more effectively.